UniMath/UniMath/README.md

 The UniMath Development Team
 ----------------------------

-The members of the UniMath Development Team are
+The members of the UniMath Development Team are:
-- Vladimir Voevodsky,
-- Benedikt Ahrens, and
+	- Benedikt Ahrens
-- Daniel Grayson.
+	- Daniel Grayson